 Your Credit Reporting Rights

-Many types of inaccurate information can show up on credit reports.
+Inaccurate information can show up on credit reports.
 The credit bureaus sometimes misreport information from public court records, such as reporting a judgment in your favor as a judgment against you.
-It may mistakenly report that a debt remains unpaid or was paid late, or that a debt was included in a bankruptcy when you did not file bankruptcy.
+It may mistakenly report that debt remains unpaid or was paid late, or that debt was included in bankruptcy when you did not file bankruptcy.

-If there is inaccurate information in your credit report, it’s vitally important to get it fixed.
+If there is inaccurate information in your credit report, it is vitally important to get it fixed.
 Accurate credit reports are more important than ever now that lenders are requiring higher credit scores for loans.

-If you have unsuccessfully tried to get errors on your credit report fixed, the Chicago credit reporting rights attorneys at Edelman, Combs, Latturner & Goodwin, LLC, may be able to help.
-Contact us to learn more about your credit reporting rights in a free initial consultation.
+If you have unsuccessfully tried to get errors on your credit report fixed, the attorneys at Edelman Combs Latturner & Goodwin, LLC may be able to help.
+We are here to ensure you understand your rights and to protect those rights if they are violated.

 The Fair Credit Reporting Act allows consumers to sue the credit bureaus and companies who supplied inaccurate information to the credit bureaus if they do not correct mistakes after receiving a dispute from the consumer.

-Consumers can obtain damages of up to $1000, as well as actual and punitive damages in some cases.
-Actual damages can include extra interest you paid if other creditors increased the interest rates on your credit cards, denials of loan applications, and medical expenses that resulted from stress-related illnesses.
+Consumers can obtain damages of up to $1000 as well as actual and punitive damages in some cases.
+Actual damages can include the extra interest you paid if other creditors increased the interest rates on your credit cards, denials of loan applications, and medical expenses that resulted from stress-related illnesses.

-How to Get Copies of Your Credit Report
+How Do I Get Copies of My Credit Report?

-If you are having credit reporting problems, it is important to save all copies of your credit reports and all correspondence with them as evidence.
-The credit reporting agencies do not always save copies of the reports they issue.
-The major credit bureaus (TransUnion, Experian and Equifax) are required to provide you with one free copy of your credit report each year.
+If you are having credit reporting problems, it is important to save all copies of your reports and all correspondence with them as evidence.
+The agencies do not always save copies of the reports they issue.
+The major credit bureaus (TransUnion, Experian, and Equifax) are required to provide you with one free copy of your credit report each year.

-If all goes well, this will result in the errors being removed from your credit report.
-If it does not, save all your records and contact an Illinois credit report lawyer at Edelman, Combs, Latturner & Goodwin, LLC.
+If all goes well, the errors will be removed from your credit report.
+If it does not, save all your records and consult with a Chicago credit report lawyer at ECLG.